LeeRIII/Data_projects_TripleTen/AirBnB Vacation Rental Market/README.md

 - Purpose was to determine what types of properties should be targeted for the vacation rental market, in the Manhattan borough of New York City based on available AirBnB data.

 ### Assumptions:
-- Airbnb rentals are equivalent to the general vacation rental statistics.
-- Rental activity is assumed through the number of reviews in the last 12 months.
+- Vacation rental listings are identified as having a minimum night stay of ranging from 1-7
-- Properties with no reviews in the last 12 months were considered inactive
+- Data reflects listings held by superhosts reviewd in the last 12 months (from September 7, 2022)
-- Super luxury listings with prices greater than $1,956.00 were filtered from the analysis, 1% outlier
-- Extremely low-priced listings of less than $82 were filtered from the analysis, 1% outlier
-- Superhosts properties reflect prices of properties the investor will purchase
+- Listings were occupied for 87% of the calendar year
+- 1 bedroom listings were most popular amongst all Hells Kitchen bedroom types
+- Reviews reflective of verified stays, more reviewed = more stays

 ### Process:
 I first explored, filtered, and cleaned the data.